Ph.D. Program Highlights

-- UofSC is ranked among the top 10 programs in the U.S. for hospitality and tourism management.
+- USC is ranked among the top 10 programs in the U.S. for hospitality and tourism management.

-- South Carolina’s School of Hotel, Restaurant and Tourism Management is home to world-renowned faculty and research centers — providing exceptional opportunities for graduate student research and publications.
+- South Carolina’s School of Hospitality and Tourism Management is home to world-renowned faculty and research centers — providing exceptional opportunities for graduate student research and publications.

 - Ph.D. students have the opportunity to get involved in funded grants and industry research projects and work with institutes and faculty.